The Home Page

 own enough property to qualify, the great majority of the population is

 denied the vote.
-By some estimates, about 5% of the population is
+By some estimates, the percentage of the population

-eligible to vote in the election of 1800.
+eligible to vote in the presidential election of 1800 is no more than

 (Note that under the original Constitution the only Federal offices